Search

 3.4 definitions

 Now you have to create a JSON schema for this JSON Object.
-You can find free tools on the internet like this one, copy the output and generate the schema
+You can find free tools on the internet like this one, copy the output and generate the schema.

-Copy the generated schema and use it in the swagger documentation.
-Remove the $schema line from the generated schema, give a name to the definition and paste the JSON Schema.
+Copy the generated schema and use it in the Swagger documentation.
+Remove the $schema line from the generated schema, give a Name to the definition and paste the JSON Schema.

 4. Test the documentation (swagger editor)

 Now that you have created the swagger documentation, let’s test if it works.
 On the right side of the page editor expand the GET endpoint, click TRY IT OUT, provide the required parameter (API_KEY) and click the EXECUTE button.
-Check that the response is the same as the response you have received in the browser.
+Check that the response is the same as the response you have received in your browser.

 5. Register the custom API suite and upload the documentation

-You have created a working swagger 2.0 documentation for the free API, now let’s try to use it in the API Gateway.
-To do that you have to create a new custom API Suite and upload the swagger 2.0 documentation.
+You have created a working Swagger 2.0 documentation for the free API, now let’s try to use it in the API Gateway.
+To do that you have to create a New custom API Suite and upload the Swagger 2.0 documentation.

 5.1 Register the custom API suite

-Log in to the Infor OS portal and click the API Gateway menu label on the top bar
+Log into the Infor OS Portal and click the API Gateway menu label on the top bar.

-On the next page, click on the ( + Create New ) button
+On the next page, click on the (+ Create New) button.

-Now you are ready for uploading the swagger documentation
+Now you are ready for uploading the Swagger documentation.

 5.2 Upload the documentation

-Before uploading the swagger 2.0 documentation, you have to apply a small modification.
+Before uploading the Swagger 2.0 documentation, you have to apply a small modification.

-The reason for this modification is that now the host and basePath are managed by the API Gateway and the basePath of the documentation is now related to the new custom API suite.
-Now that you have applied this modification (see the photos above), click on File and Save as JSON and store the file in a local folder.
-If you notice among the option there is also the possibility to convert and save in YAML format.
-If you click on the Edit menu, there is also the option to convert the swagger 2.0 documentation to OpenAPI3 as we discussed before.
+Now that you have applied this modification, click on File and Save as JSON and store the file in a local folder.
+You may also notice the option to convert and save the file in YAML format.
+If you click on the Edit menu, there is the option to convert the swagger 2.0 documentation to OpenAPI3 as we discussed before.

 6. Test the documentation (API Gateway)